Rangers win 3rd straight, beat Diamondbacks 3-1

 The Diamondbacks jumped out to a short-lived 1-0 lead in the third when Josh Rojas hit a sacrifice fly that brought home Daulton Varsho.

 Texas responded with three runs in the fourth, the big blow coming on Martin’s two-run single.
+Lyles took it from there, matching his season high with seven innings despite coming out of the bullpen.
+He threw 96 pitches.

-Texas used an opener on the mound to start the game and right-hander Spencer Howard was effective, retiring all six hitters he faced before handing off to Lyles.
+Texas used an opener to start the game and right-hander Spencer Howard was effective, retiring all six hitters he faced before handing off to Lyles.

 It was the second straight strong outing for Lyles (8-11), a veteran right-hander who has had a rough season and entered with a 5.63 ERA.
 He’d given up the most hits (171) and homers (36) in the AL this year.